-The TOE is the Apple iOS and iPadOS 13 Contacts application which runs on iPhones and iPads.
-The product provides access and management of user contact information within the devices.
+The TOE is the Apple iOS and iPadOS Safari application which runs on iPad and iPhone devices.
+The product provides access to HTTPS/TLS connections via a browser for user connectivity.

-Note: The TOE is the application software only.
-The Apple iOS and iPadOS operating systems are currently being separately validated.
+Note: The TOE is the Safari software only.
+The Apple iOS and iPadOS operating systems are undergoing evaluation separately and will be posted to the Product Compliant List when successfully completed.

-The TOE is an application on a mobile OS.
-The TOE is the Contacts application only.
-The Apple iOS and iPadOS operating systems are currently being separately validated against the Protection Profile for Mobile Device Fundamentals Version 3.1.
+The TOE is an application on a mobile operating system.
+The Apple iOS and iPadOS operating systems are being separately validated against the Protection Profile for Mobile Device Fundamentals Version 3.1.
 The mobile operating system and hardware platforms are part of the TOE environment.
 The evaluated version of the TOE is version 13.4.1.